ros/catkin/doc/user_guide/introduction.rst

    rosbuild_migration

-If you have used cmake before using catkin
+If you have used CMake before using catkin
 ------------------------------------------

-To get all catkin benefits you will need to learn a few catkin macros on top of cmake macros.
+To get all catkin benefits you will need to learn a few catkin macros on top of CMake macros.

 Also you need to be aware of some restrictions catkin imposes on CMakeLists.txt files.